Showing posts with label john anderson. Show all posts

 Johnny Paycheck, Johnny Horton, Eddie Rabbitt, Larry Gatlin and The Gatlin Brothers, Lynn Anderson, Gene Watson, Rosanne Cash, Johnny Rodriguez, Gary Stewart, Nitty Gritty Dirt Band.

 As I said, artists (and apparently history) can be forgotten.
-From the late sixties to the mid-seventies, there were three female artists who dominated country: Tammy Wynette, Loretta Lynn, and Lynn Anderson.
+From the late sixties to the mid-seventies, there were four female artists who dominated country: Tammy Wynette, Loretta Lynn, Connie Smith, and Lynn Anderson.
 Look it up.
 I don't know why Lynn has been overlooked (not saying it's because she began her career in California.
 Not not saying it's because of this.)
 Nevertheless, it's tragic that the HOF has swatted her away.

 Like Dwight, I don't believe that Lynn Anderson will ever be elected.
 I can't put my finger on exactly why.
 I was semi-kidding about the California bit.
 It certainly can't be that toward the end of her chart-making days, she had veered into pop-country.
 Plenty of other artists with similar repertoires have made it in.
 Perhaps if some current star scores a hit with a remake of Rose Garden, similar to how Luke Combs resuscitated Tracy Chapman's legacy, the HOF deciders' memories would be jogged.